Silent invaders in the Galapagos Marine Reserve! A story of how we study them, through the COVID-19 pandemic…

 Week 2

 I don’t know what exactly we are going to encounter.
 To be honest, this job has been a learning journey.
-I am not a marine biologist, I am a general biologist, so fieldwork in the ocean as opposed to my mostly-terrestrial experience, is still a bit challenging, but I absolutely love sharing “the office” with sea lions, sharks, colourful fish and many other smaller forms of life that have always been there, but that we usually ignore: the fascinating sessile organisms (encrusted to a substrate and cannot move about freely).
+I am not a marine biologist, I am a general biologist, so fieldwork in the ocean as opposed to my mostly-terrestrial experience, is still a bit challenging, but I absolutely love sharing “the office” with sea lions, sharks, colorful fish and many other smaller forms of life that have always been there, but that we usually ignore: the fascinating sessile organisms (encrusted to a substrate and cannot move about freely).

 A: Gaviotines (Anous stolidus) pescando en nuestro sitio de estudio.
 B: Lobo marino (Zalophus wollebaeki), descansando en una panga frente a nosotros, mientras monitoreamos nuestras placas.
-Estas aves son una subespecie endémica y el lobo marino una especie endémica.
-Fotos por: Patricia Isabela Tapia, FCD.
+Estas aves son una subespecie endémica y el lobo marino una

 Unlike charismatic species like sea lions and marine birds, sessile organisms are much less popular.
 Perhaps their smaller size and inability to move make them less attractive?
 I believe these are captivating creatures and that they make the ocean even more interesting and full of life, we just have to pay more attention.
 Maybe in the photographs of following weeks you will see what I mean.

 Plate number 30 after two weeks of deployment (inside a full cage).
 Animals like bryozoans (“moss animals”, tiny aquatic invertebrates usually forming colonies), ascidians (sea squirts, sac-like marine invertebrates), polychaetes (bristle worms) and baby crabs are visible.
-Photo by Patricia Isabela Tapia, CDF.

 Observing the presence of living organisms already attached to our plates after only two weeks, not only is exciting but it also provides information on their life cycles!
-The only thing I am thinking now is: I can’t wait to see how these plates look like on week 12.
+The only thing I am thinking now is I can’t wait to see how these plates look like on week 12.

 Week 4